$\lambda$-shaped random matrices, $\lambda$-plane trees, and $\lambda$-Dyck paths

-This project was initiated at TU Wien during a research visit of FDC to EB supported by the mobility programme Erasmus+.
+\begin{acks} This project was partially carried out during two research stays of FDC at TU Wien and a research stay of EB at the University of Bari.
 FDC is grateful to the Probability Research Unit of TU Wien for hospitality and for providing a stimulating working environment.
-FDC acknowledges the support from the Italian National Group of Mathematical Physics (GNFM-INdAM), from Regione Puglia through the project `Research for Innovation' - UNIBA024, and from Istituto Nazionale di Fisica Nucleare (INFN) through the project `QUANTUM'.
-FDC is grateful to Roberto La Scala for consultations in commutative algebra.
+EB thanks the Mathematical Physics group at the University of Bari, in particular Marilena Ligab\`o and Giovanni Gramegna, for friendly and interesting discussions.
+FDC is grateful to Roberto La Scala for consultations in commutative algebra. \end{acks}